-Fiesta Babies by Carmen Tafolla and Illustrated by Amy C’ordova
+Fiesta Babies (Age: 0+) by Carmen Tafolla and Illustrated by Amy Cordova

-In this fun and colorful book for babies and toddlers, children are out on the town—parading, dancing and singing with a mariachi band.
-This book is great for read-alouds, for introducing a culture and for learning a few Spanish words.
+In this fun and colourful book for babies and toddlers, children are out on the town—parading, dancing and singing with a mariachi band.
+This book is great for read-aloud, for introducing culture and for learning a few Spanish words.

-Opuestos: Mexican Folk Art Opposites in English and Spanish (English and Spanish Edition) by Cynthia Weill
+Opuestos: Mexican Folk Art Opposites in English and Spanish (English and Spanish Edition) – by Cynthia Weil